zeya-anwar/UnrealCppSdk/README.md

 If you experience this error:
 Plugin 'PlayFab' failed to load because module 'PlayFab' could not be found.
 Please ensure the plugin is properly installed, otherwise consider disabling the plugin for this project.

 Your Unreal project is not set up to be a C++ project.
-Here is a tutorial that will fix this problem. http://idkudk.blogspot.com/2015/02/how-to-get-plugins-to-package-correctly.html
+Here is a tutorial that will help fix this problem. http://idkudk.blogspot.com/2015/02/how-to-get-plugins-to-package-correctly.html